open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/getting-started.md

   net.host.port=8080, http.method=GET}, capacity=128, totalAddedValues=17}
 ```

-At step 5, when stopping the server, you should see an output of all the metrics
+When stopping the server, you should see an output of all the metrics
 collected (metrics output is line-wrapped and shortened for convenience):

 ```sh